ross-walendziak/Liquor-Sales-Data-Visualization/README.md

 Visualizing liquor sales data using GGPLOT2

 # Project Overview:
-* Summarized a large sales data from the state of Iowa to visually depict liquor sales from many angles.
+* Summarized a large liquor sales data from the state of Iowa to visually depict liquor sales from multiple angles.
 * Specifically, GGPLOT2 was used to produce visualizations for:
     * A calander heatmap for sales data from the year 2015.
     * A box-and-whisker plot for the pricing of liquor categories.
     * Scatter plot of price vs volume across liquor categories.
     * Time series plot of monthly liquor sales by category.
     * Time series plot of weekly liquor sales by category.
-    * Ranking Ranking of liquor categories by total sales dollars, total sales volume and number of by bottles sold.
+    * Ranking of liquor categories by total sales dollars, total sales volume and number of by bottles sold.

 # Data Source:
 https://data.iowa.gov/Sales-Distribution/Iowa-Liquor-Sales/m3tr-qhgy